Codecademy/engineering-competencies/interviews/backend-takehome.md

 Code is generally well-organized and easy to understand.

-- 💖 4 - Well-organized, DRY, easily readable, good variable/function names, would pass linter with few issues
+- 💖 4 - Well-organized; DRY; easily readable; good variable/function names; would pass linter with few issues
-- 👍 3 - Minor repetition in logic, a couple of confusing variable/function names, minor formatting issues
+- 👍 3 - Minor repetition in logic; a couple of confusing variable/function names; minor formatting issues
-- 👎 2 - Not idiomatic for language chosen, difficult to understand and trace
+- 👎 2 - Not idiomatic for language chosen; difficult to understand and trace
-- 🛑 1 - Very difficult to understand, non-standard formatting, variable names confusing
+- 🛑 1 - Very difficult to understand; non-standard formatting; variable names confusing

 ### Data structures and runtime